 Currently upper second in Parts A and B, as well as an upper second in Part B alone, is required to progress to Part C.

-The undergraduate course brochure gives some more information about life at Oxford and the application process.
+The Maths and Stats Undergraduate Brochure gives some more information about life at Oxford and the application process.